Conflict of interest is a sneaky beast that rears its head in odd places.

 This is why it is critical to ensure that conflicts of interest between board members and staff are eliminated.
 Having co-workers, family members or best friends sit on a board together jeopardizes a board’s ability to govern.
 When boards say they can overcome the appearance of nepotism, self-serving or self-dealing they then need to spend an enormous amount of energy in proving they are successful – energy that should be spent on governance of resources.

-Conflict takes away independent thinking – and independent thinking is the test of due diligence.
+Conflict takes away independent (or neutral) thinking – and independent thinking is the test of due diligence.
+Can we put the mission above self?

 Boards must be deliberate about preventing conflict of interest to ensure they can maintain their duty of loyalty.

-For an in-depth conversation and training about Conflict of Interest, please join us for our upcoming workshop.
-Click HERE for details.
+For an in-depth conversation about Conflict of Interest you can purchase our 1-hour webinar "Managing Conflicts of Interest within Your Organization".
+Click HERE for those details.

 Website collaboration with Courtland Consulting | Sitemap | Staff Login